-ROBIN KARSON is the founder and executive director of LALH and the author of more than one hundred articles about American landscape history, including (as coeditor) Warren H. Manning, Landscape Architect and Environmental Planner; A Genius for Place: American Landscapes of the Country Place Era (University of Massachusetts Press in association with LALH, 2007); Fletcher Steele, Landscape Architect (Sagapress,1989; University of Massachusetts Press in association with LALH, 2005); The Muses of Gwinn (Sagapress, 1985), and the new introduction of the LALH revised edition of Fletcher Steele’s Design in the Little Garden (The Atlantic Monthly Press,1924; University of Massachusetts Press in association with LALH, 2011).
+ROBIN KARSON, HON.
+ASLA, is the founder and executive director of LALH and the author of more than one hundred articles and several books on American landscape history, including (as coeditor) Warren H. Manning, Landscape Architect and Environmental Planner; A Genius for Place: American Landscapes of the Country Place Era; Fletcher Steele, Landscape Architect; The Muses of Gwinn, and the new introduction to the LALH revised edition of Fletcher Steele’s Design in the Little Garden.
 Her work has been recognized with awards from the American Society of Landscape Architects, the Foundation for Landscape Studies, the American Horticultural Society, and the Institute for Classical Architecture and Art.
-Karson has organized several touring exhibitions for LALH on topics relating to American landscape history.
-In 2004 she was named a distinguished member of the Honor Society of Sigma Lambda Alpha for her “continued high-quality contribution to the scholarship of landscape architecture and the literature of landscape architecture history.”
+In addition, she has organized several touring exhibitions for LALH on topics relating to American landscape history.
+In 2004, Karson was named a distinguished member of the Honor Society of Sigma Lambda Alpha for her “continued high-quality contribution to the scholarship of landscape architecture and the literature of landscape architecture history.”
 In 2017, she was made an honorary member of the American Society of Landscape Architects.

-NEIL BRIGHAM joined the LALH staff as the administrative and research assistant in 2005 and is now office manager.
-Prior to his work for LALH, Brigham gained more than ten years of administrative and managerial experience while working as the assistant director of the University of Massachusetts Child Care Program.
-In 1983 Brigham earned a B. S. in psychology from the University of Massachusetts and more recently earned an M. A. in illustration from Syracuse University.
-In addition to his work at LALH, he pursues his interest in art and illustration.
-Brigham’s illustration work has been recognized by the Society of Illustrators in New York City, as well as the Society of Illustrators – Los Angeles.
+NEIL BRIGHAM, LALH office manager, joined the staff as administrative and research assistant in 2005.
+Graduating from the University of Massachusetts in 1983 with a BS in psychology, he later gained more than ten years of administrative and managerial experience as the assistant director of the Umass Child Care Program.
+He has also pursued a career as a freelance illustrator, earning an MA in illustration from Syracuse University in 2003.
+His work has been recognized by the Society of Illustrators in New York City, as well as the Society of Illustrators – Los Angeles.